psakamoori/mlnds/docs/README.md

-# Welcome to Machine Learning and Data Science training
+# Welcome to Machine Learning and Data Science

 ## Installation and Package requirments
  <p> Python, packages, git